z1dev/zkanji/README.md

 PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-An earlier program called zkanji, last released in 2013 used a different license, which is not applicatble to this version.
+An earlier program called zkanji, last released in 2013 used a different license, which is not applicable to this version.

 The folder named `Qxt` contains unmodified source code from the Qxt project.
 It is distributed under the terms of the LGPL v2.1 or CPL 1.0.
 The project is unrelated to